f4str/python-package-template/README.md

 pip install -e .[dev]
 ```

-## Testing
+## Development

 The `tox` library is used to run all tests and code formatting.
 This is automatically installed with the dev requirements.
-The available options are as follows:
+The available options are as follows.

-* Run linting checks using `flake8`
+* Run linting checks using `flake8`.

     ```bash
     tox -e lint
     ```

-* Run type checks using `mypy`
+* Run type checks using `mypy`.

     ```bash
     tox -e type
     ```

-* Run unit tests `pytest`
+* Run unit tests `pytest`.

     ```bash
     tox -e test
     ```

-* Run all three of the tests above
+* Run all three of the tests above.

     ```bash
     tox
     ```

-* Format the code using `black` and `isort` to comply with linting conventions
+* Format the code using `black` and `isort` to comply with linting conventions.

     ```bash
     tox -e format